Home » Food » Cooking & Preserving » Recipes » Dessert » Fresh Cranberry Orange Cookies

 Orange Zest

-Don’t skip here.
+Don’t skimp here.
 The zest is what gives the best orange flavor to the cookie and the frosting.
 Grate it fresh using a microplane zester just before adding it to the bowl for mixing in both the cookie dough and the frosting.

 Cranberry orange cookies sit on a plate, the cookies in front have frosting on top, the cookies in back do not have frosting.